 Pouncing on your older dogs head, tail or body is common.
 Pawing at this face, or biting his tail… also normal.

 Most good-natured adult dogs will take a certain amount of this puppy silliness before putting their paw down, but this is where your older dog’s personality comes into play.

-You usually don’t need to interfere too much here unless the puppy is getting so rough he’s hurting your older dog
+You usually don’t need to interfere too much here unless the puppy is getting too rough and he’s hurting your older dog.

 But this behavior is just one of the reasons why you don’t want to add a new puppy to a home with an old dog who’s frail or in poor health.

 Your new puppy steals the older dog’s toys